 Characterization of HGF/Met signaling pathway in osteosarcoma cell lines, specifically

 reference cell line Saos-2 and five osteosarcoma cell lines derived from patients.
 The expression of Met and HGF was determined by RT-PCR in all the lines derived from osteosarcoma patients.
-Using the techniques of Western blotting and protein array, we analyzed phosphorylation profile of MAPK and serine/threonine kinases and other proteins that could be involved in the HGF/Met signaling pathway in osteosarcoma cell.
+Using the techniques of Western blotting and protein array, we analyzed phosphorylation profile of MAPK and serine/threonine kinases and other proteins that could be involved in the HGF/Met signaling pathway in osteosarcoma cells.
 We also applied two inhibitors (Crizotinib, Tivantinib) and monitored their effect on activation of HGF/Met signaling pathway in osteosarcoma.
 The influence of these inhibitors on proliferation and cell viability was analyzed by the MTT assay.
 The effect of inhibitors on the cytoplasmic microtubules was analyzed using indirect immunofluorescence.

 Based on achieved results, we concluded that the activation of the HGF/Met signaling